Step-By-Step Core Data Migration

 Core Data supports evolving the model over time.
 It does this by allowing us to create new versions of the model so that we end up with something like:

-(The green tick indicating which version is currently being developed against.)
+The green tick indicates which version is currently being developed against.

-With this ability to evolve the model over time, we also need to handle migrating the user's data from one model version to another another.
+With this ability to evolve the model over time, we also need to handle migrating the user's data from one model version to another.
 This is handled by creating a mapping model between those two versions.
-By default in iOS the migration process is completed in 1 step from source to destination models so if we support 4 versions, mapping models would exist for 1 to 4, 2 to 4 and 3 to 4.
-While this approach is the most efficient (in terms of processing and migration time), it is also the most developer and tester heavy.
-With each new destination model we need to redo all the paths between those models.
-So if we introduce version 5 we now need to be handle 1 to 5, 2 to 5, 3 to 5 and 4 to 5 - as you can see there no reuse from the previous migration paths.
-For each new version you must add n-1 new mappings.
-This can lead to a lot of work (and potential for 🐞s) for each new version of the model we introduce or convince us to drop support for migrating from certain versions and so result in corrupted data for any users on those dropped versions 😞.
+By default, in iOS, the migration process is completed in one step from source to destination models, so if we support four versions, mapping models would exist for 1 to 4, 2 to 4 and 3 to 4.
+While this approach is the most efficient (in terms of processing and migration time), it is also the most developer and tester-heavy.
+With each new destination model, we need to redo all the paths between those models.
+So if we introduce version 5, we now need to handle 1 to 5, 2 to 5, 3 to 5 and 4 to 5 - as you can see, there is no reuse from the previous migration paths.
+For each new version, you must add n-1 new mappings.
+The need for these new mappings leads to a lot of work for each new version of the model we introduce.
+Or all that extra work may convince us to prematurely drop support for migrating from certain versions 😞.

-Instead of following the default migration process, we will look at a system that performs migration over multiple steps i.e 1 to 2, 2 to 3, 3 to 5 and 4 to 5 - this means that for each new version of the model we need only add 1 additional step.
+Instead of following the default migration process, we will look at a system that performs migration over multiple steps, i.e. 1 to 2, 2 to 3, 3 to 5 and 4 to 5 - this means that for each new version of the model, we need only add one additional step.

-But before we get into get into the technical details of our migration implementation, lets look at our migration options.
+But before we get into the technical details of our migration implementation, let's look at our migration options.

 "Do I need to bother with migration?"